geekammo/learn-website-source/_posts/2014-05-04-getting-started.md

 ![MicroView Rename Library Folder](/images/MicroView_Rename_Library_Folder.png)

-Execute Arduino IDE, click Sketch, Import Library and then Add Library.
+Open the Arduino IDE, click Sketch, Import Library and then Add Library.

 ![Add MicroView Library to Arduino IDE](/images/MicroView_Add_Library.png)

 Browse to the `MicroView` folder that was renamed and select that folder.
-MicroView library will be automatically installed.
+The MicroView library will be automatically installed.

 Click File, Example, and find MicroView Example to confirm the installation.